Varietal mix

 Presentation of the estate

-A First Classified Growth, Château Mouton Rothschild spans 82 hectares (202 acres) of vines at Pauillac in the Médoc, planted with the classic varieties of the region: Cabernet Sauvignon (79%), Merlot (17%), Cabernet Franc (3%) and Petit Verdot (1%).
-The average age of the vines is 50 years.
+At the heart of the vineyard lie lie two plateaux of deep gravel planted with the classic varieties of the region: Cabernet Sauvignon (79%), Merlot (17%), Cabernet Franc (3%) and Petit Verdot (1%).

 Le Petit Mouton de Mouton Rothschild is the second wine of Château Mouton Rothschild.